In re Qualcomm Inc. Securities Litigation

 However, anti-competition regulators across three continents have recently charged or found Qualcomm liable for violating competition laws based on its blanket refusal to license its standard-essential patents to competitor chipmakers and other unfair and discriminatory conduct.
 One of those regulators, the Korean Fair Trade Commission (“KFTC”), recently levied a record fine approaching $1 billion and issued a detailed and damning order condemning Qualcomm’s multi-year effort to eliminate competition.
 And another regulator, the United States Fair Trade Commission (“FTC”), recently brought a similar enforcement action to enjoin Qualcomm’s anti-competitive licensing model.
 Qualcomm’s investors, including Lead Plaintiffs and the investor Class, have likewise suffered.
 These revelations of Qualcomm’s clear-cut anti-competitive practices dealt a swift and severe blow to the value of the Company’s shares, causing Qualcomm’s stock price to plummet 33% during the Class Period, erasing over $32 billion in shareholder value.

 Defendants filed their motion to dismiss the Complaint on September 1, 2017.
 On March 18, 2019, the Court denied Defendants’ motion to dismiss.
 The Magistrate Judge assigned to the case set a schedule for the case, which includes a deadline of March 3, 2020 for the completion of fact discovery.
+The case proceeded to discovery.

 Other Cases of Interest